evpv-simulator/evpv-readthedocs/general/what_is.rst

 Standout Features
 -----------------
+- **Spatial and temporal charging demand**:
+  The model calculates both the spatial charging demand (at a user-defined resolution) and the temporal charging demand, providing a detailed understanding of when and where charging is needed.

+- **Open-data powered modelling**:
+  The model can be run using open-source geospatial data sourced from OpenStreetMap, making it applicable to any location.

-- **Calibration-free mobility demand model for home-to-work commuting**
+- **Calibration-free mobility demand model for home-to-work commuting**:
   Estimates commuting transport demand by modeling vehicle flows between origins (homes) and destinations (workplaces) using a calibration-free gravity model (`Lenormand <https://doi.org/10.1016/j.jtrangeo.2015.12.008>`_ ).

-- **Mobility demand for other purposes**
-  Although focused on commuting, the model allows users to include additional weekday mobility (e.g., shopping, leisure) via an optional ``km_per_capita_offset`` parameter.
+Users can also incorporate additional weekday travel demand (e.g., shopping or leisure) by adding extra kilometers traveled.

-- **Charging-decision modeling**
+- **Charging-decision modeling**:
   Uses a state-of-the-art model based on state-of-charge (SoC) thresholds to determine whether vehicles charge on a given day, following `Pareschi <https://doi.org/10.1016/j.apenergy.2020.115318>`_ .

-- **Flexible EV fleet and charging infrastructure**
+- **Flexible EV fleet and charging infrastructure**:
-  Supports any user-defined scenario regarding EV fleet properties and charging infrastructure, including maximum charging power per vehicle.
+  Supports any user-defined scenario regarding EV fleet properties and charging infrastructure, including also a maximum charging power per vehicle.

-- **Smart charging ready**
+- **Smart charging ready**:
   Simulates uncontrolled ("dumb") charging by default.
-Includes a basic rule-based peak shaving algorithm that shifts charging within arrival–departure windows to smooth demand.
-Output can be used for more advanced smart charging strategies.
+But the output can easily be used for more smart charging strategies.
+Also includes a rule-based peak shaving algorithm that shifts charging within arrival–departure windows to smooth the demand.

-- **PV system presets**
+- **PV system presets**:
   Easily generates PV production and EV–PV complementarity metrics for common PV system types (e.g., rooftop, ground-mounted, with or without tracking).

 Citing EVPV-Simulator